 k = constant

 combination reaction – A combination reaction is a reaction where two reactants are combined into one product.
-The general form of a combination reaction is
+It is also called a synthesis reaction.
+The general form of a combination reaction is:

 A + B → AB